 UnFound is a UK-based accelerator and business support programme for Platform Co-ops, which launched in 2018.

 Open Food Network took part in the first UnFound Accelerator.
-So, as we relaunch the Accelerator for 2021, we’re publishing a Q&A series with a group of platform founders who share their experiences of building teams, raising finance, and user experience.
+So, as we relaunch the Accelerator for 2021, we’re publishing a Q&A series, in partnership with Stir to Action.
+The interviews are with a group of platform founders who share their experiences of building teams, raising finance, and user experience.
 Keep an eye out for more in the series...

 First up, we spoke to Lynne Davis, Chief Executive of Open Food Network UK.